 - Lost parental companionship, instruction and guidance

 - Mental pain and suffering from the date of the decedent’s (parent) injury; and

 - Value of lost support and services from the date of the injury to future.

 The decedent is the person who dies.

 However, there are exceptions to the rule that adult children can get money for pain and suffering.
-I’ll discuss them here.
+I’ll also discuss them here.